Young Petersen comes of age as South Africa wrap up series with seven-wicket win | Sports-Games

 Petersen was beaten time and again but, in between, scored his runs to keep the scoreboard ticking.

-Their strategy was to see off the first spell and capitalize when Umesh Yadav, who is known to bowl boundary balls, was brought into the attack.
+Their strategy was to see off the first spell and capitalise when Umesh Yadav, who is known to bowl boundary balls, was brought into the attack.

 Bumrah, in his second spell, did get one to straighten but Cheteshwar Pujara, enduring a poor series with the bat, dropped a crucial regulation slip catch with the batter on 59.